python/importlib_metadata/docs/index.rst

 versions of Python), this can eliminate the need to use the older and less efficient ``pkg_resources`` package.

-``importlib_metadata`` is a backport of Python 3.8's standard library :doc:`importlib.metadata <library/importlib.metadata>` module for Python 2.7, and 3.4 through 3.7.
-Users of
-Python 3.8 and beyond are encouraged to use the standard library module.
+``importlib_metadata`` supplies a backport of :doc:`importlib.metadata <library/importlib.metadata>` as found in Python 3.8 and later for earlier Python releases.
+Users of Python 3.8 and beyond are encouraged to use the standard library module when possible and fall back to ``importlib_metadata`` when necessary.
 When imported on Python 3.8 and later, ``importlib_metadata`` replaces the DistributionFinder behavior from the stdlib, but leaves the API in tact.
 Developers looking for detailed API descriptions should refer to the Python